 Baltimore processed 52.3 million tons of goods last year, valued at approximately $80.8 billion, ranking ninth in port indicators and records in the United States.
 This means that for every day Baltimore is closed, $217 million in trade volume does not pass through its docks.

 According to data from the Port Authority of Maryland, this is the busiest automobile transportation port in the United States, with over 750000 vehicles expected to be processed by 2023.
 The port handles import and export business for major car manufacturers such as Nissan, Toyota, General Motors, Volvo, Jaguar Land Rover, and Volkswagen, including luxury models from Audi, Lamborghini, and Bentley.
 Currently, car manufacturers are racing to find alternative routes for importing and exporting vehicles.
+It is also the largest port in the United States for handling farms, construction machinery, and agricultural products.
+In addition, cruise ships carrying over 444000 passengers depart from this port, which is the main destination for Norwegian cruise ships, Carnival cruise ships, and Royal Caribbean cruise ships.

 This port was the second busiest port for coal exports last year, exporting 22 million tons of coal and a small amount of other metals and minerals.
 Ernie Thrasher, CEO of Xcoal Energy&Resources, a US coal company, said that the collapse of the bridge could cause a 6-week interruption in coal exports from Baltimore Port and result in transportation disruptions of up to 2.5 million tons of coal.